 Installation Black Box

 The cable coming out of the black box is also directed to the dashboard.
 I placed the black box behind the glove compartment after having taken it out.
 Somewhere a screw came out of the foam where I fixed the black box.
 Now I connected all the cables according to the manual.
-The car speakers have to be utilized with an additional parallel cable with a jack at the end identical to the delivered speaker from the car kit.
+The car speakers have to be utilized with an additional parallel cable with a headphone jack at the end.
 Five cables come out of the black box.
 The blue cable IGNS (Ignition Sense) is connected to the plus contact of the battery which is only switched when the ignition is on.
 In my Opel Corsa the glove compartment light is just around the corner and I used it.
 The green cable AMC (Antenna Motor Control) can be ignored or do you have a motor driven cellular antenna?
 The yellow cable CRM (Car Radio Muting) has to be connected to the according contact of your car stereo.
 Check it's manual for details.
 I am friendly informed with "Mute" in the display during every call (my Philips even informed me of a "Call").
 If you have a very old car stereo without muting functionality one could get this using a relay.

-To improve the reception further I installed a Dual Band Compenser from Funkwerk Dabendorf.
-This unit compenses the muting caused by the antenna cable und if you connect it according to the manual there are exactly 2 watt for GSM 1800 and 8 watt for GSM 900 at the antenna.
-If you find out that the delivered 6m cable is way too long, on could use a shorter one.
+To further improve the reception I installed a Dual Band Compenser from Funkwerk Dabendorf.
+This unit compenses the muting caused by the antenna cable and if you connect it according to the manual there are exactly 2 watt for GSM 1800 and 8 watt for GSM 900 at the antenna.
+If you find out that the delivered 6m cable is way too long one could use a shorter one.
 Every saved meter should give 1dB more power.
 This is not allowed according to the manual but works just fine.
-The Dual Band Compenser costs about € 150,- and is placed besides the black box in my car.
+The Dual Band Compenser is placed besides the black box in my car.